On this page

-Plugins are the most comprehensive way to add new features and customization to Mattermost.
-These powerful integrations are written in Go and React and they’re ideal for customers wanting to change the behavior of the server, desktop, and web apps without forking the core codebase to suit their organization’s needs.
+Plugins are the most comprehensive way to add new features and customization to self-hosted Mattermost deployments.
+These powerful integrations are written in Go and React and they’re ideal for customers wanting to change the behavior of the Mattermost server, desktop, and web apps without forking the core codebase to suit their organization’s needs.

 You can deploy interactive bots to help users with processes and tasks with Mattermost by issuing messages to users they can respond to using buttons and dropdown menus.
 Bots can be used together with apps and plugins.
 The Hubot open source project, created by GitHub, Inc., is among the most popular of the bot options.

 Learn about Mattermost Hubot integration (hubot-matteruser on npm) and other open source community bots available or you can build your own.

 Slash commands enable users to trigger custom actions, such as creating Jira tickets or GitHub pull requests within Mattermost channels.
 See the built-in slash commands and the custom slash command developer documentation to learn more.

 The Mattermost slash command format is compatible with Slack’s format, so you can easily port commands from Slack.